olipo186/Knockout-RequireJS-Webpack-migration/README.md

-# Migration from RequireJS to Webpack
+# Migrating from RequireJS to Webpack
 The two projects in this repository demonstrates how a web application based on Knockout can be migrated from RequireJS to Webpack with minimal change.

 ## Code changes applied during migration